 Personal development is an important performance management consideration.
+Personal development reviews also know as a ‘PDR Review’ are key to making sure that development is happening.
 Don’t make these common mistakes and sabotage your team members’ progress.

 Before we go into the most common errors committed during personal development reviews, it’s important to point out that personal development reviews are not the same as performance reviews.
 While we recommend that managers and employees hold frequent, light-touch monthly performance reviews and incorporate personal development discussions within those check-ins, some companies choose to hold separate personal development reviews.
 This way, exclusive time can be dedicated to assessing strengths and weaknesses while creating a clear game plan of what steps will be taken in the months to come.

 However you choose to hold them, personal development reviews allow employees and managers to identify learning and development opportunities, review progress and plan for future development.
 What’s more, they provide a framework for managers and employees to openly discuss their role, department and career ambitions.
 Conversations on topics like these are critical to the morale and overall engagement levels within an organisation — in fact, they can make all the difference when it comes to retaining a top performer or having them jump ship for a competitor.

 As a manager, it is your responsibility to hold personal development reviews with each of your employees and do more than simply pay them lip service.
 If employees sense that you aren’t truly committed to these reviews or their continued development, they will begin to see them as a box-ticking exercise and a waste of time.
 Done right, though, they can be a valuable performance management tool.